fxhash/fxhash-website/src/doc/artist/guide-publish-generative-token.md

 ::infobox[More details on the boilerplate in the [fx(lens) documentation page](/doc/artist/fxlens)]

-## Using our simplest boilerplate
+## Using our simple boilerplate

-We also provide a [simpler boilerplate](https://github.com/fxhash/fxhash-simple-boilerplate), with a single html and javascript file.
+We also provide a [simple boilerplate](https://github.com/fxhash/fxhash-simple-boilerplate), with a single html and javascript file.
 The snippet is already injected, but that's it.
+If you want to work with fx(params) you will need to provide the input bytes yourself, or use [fx(lens)](/doc/artist/fxlens).

+::github[fxhash simple boilerplate]{href=https://github.com/fxhash/fxhash-simple-boilerplate desc="fxhash official simple boilerplate, with a few files prepared for you to bootstrap a project easily."}

+::infobox[We advise to only go for this option if you already have some experience in web development, and with fxhash]

 ## Starting from scratch

 You can also start from scratch, just remember to inject the snippet in the `<head>` of your index, before importing your scripts.
+Similar to the simple boilerplate, you will need fx(lens) to work with fx(params).

+::infobox[This option is only suited for experienced programmers]{type=warning}

 # Have fun